 Just down the road, a retail renaissance is forming.
 In 2013, the city council approved plans for the redevelopment of the Merle Hay Road Gateway Area.
 The vote set the stage for a dramatic transformation to the front door of our city.

-Just off interstate 35/80 on Merle Hay Road, residents and visitors could one day kayak to their favorite restaurant, pop in to a new hotel with an ecological theme, or spend time at a destination community park with unique elements such as a skate park, BMX track, dog park and trailhead.
+Just off Interstate 35/80 on Merle Hay Road, residents and visitors could one day kayak to their favorite restaurant, pop into a new hotel with an ecological theme, or spend time at a destination community park with unique elements such as a skate park, BMX track, dog park, and trailhead.

 Merle Hay Road Gateway Video

 The master plan expands recreation and tourism with the addition of canoe and kayak launches along Beaver Creek for more opportunities to get on the water.
 A planned outdoor recreation retailer could even use portions of the creek to test equipment and provide training for those interested in water sports on the creek or nearby Saylorville Lake.
 It is a development that will truly be a destination, not just for residents but for our visitors and friends.